 ON THIS PAGE: You will read about the scientific research being done now to learn more about non-melanoma skin cancer and how to treat it.
 To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about skin cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 EGFR inhibitors for advanced or metastatic squamous cell carcinoma.
 Many squamous cell carcinomas grow uncontrollably because of a tumor protein known as the epidermal growth factor receptor (EGFR).
-Several clinical trials are investigating whether drugs that inhibit EGFR with radiation therapy is an effective treatment option for advanced or metastatic disease.
+Several clinical trials are investigating whether combining drugs that inhibit EGFR with radiation therapy is an effective treatment option for advanced or metastatic disease.

 Additional Hedgehog pathway inhibitors for advanced basal cell carcinoma.
 Researchers are developing new hedgehog pathway inhibitors for advanced basal cell carcinoma that cannot be treated with surgery or radiation therapy.